-Climate-related risks and opportunities
+Climate-related risks and opportunities2

-Governance Strategy Risk Management Metrics and Targets Disclose the organization's governance around climate-related risks and opportunities the Disclose the actual and potential impacts of climate-related risks and opportunities on climate-related risks Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material Recommende a) Describe the board's oversight of climate-related risks and opportunities a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate-related risks a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process The climate-related risks and opportunities are discussed during the regular and/or special meeting of the Board of Directors, as the need arises.
+Governance Strategy Risk Management Metrics and Targets Disclose the organization's governance around climate-related risks and opportunities Disclose the actual and potential impacts 3 of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material Disclose how the organization identifies, assesses, and manages climate-related risks Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material Recommende a) Describe the board's oversight of climate-related risks and opportunities a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate-related risks a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process The climate-related risks and opportunities are discussed during the regular and/or special meeting of the Board of Directors, as the need arises.
 Heads of concerned departments report and update the Board on the effects of climate-related risks and opportunities on Vitarich's business operations, if any, and the measures undertaken to prevent and/or minimize On the short term horizon, Vitarich is exposed to the following climate-related issues: (a) lack or scarcity of local raw materials; (b) flooding; (c) power shortages; and (d) water shortages.
 On the medium to long term horizon, the following are the climate-related issues relevant to the company: (a) weather disturbances; (b) While climate-related risks have not yet been included in Vitarich's existing risk management policy, the company, in practice, is already assessing climate-related risks and opportunities through the following means: (a) continuous research and development on emerging trends, alternative raw materials, and latest technology and Since climate-related risks and opportunities have not yet been incorporated on Vitarich's risk management policy, there is no available data yet on the metrics used to assess these climate-related risks and opportunities.

-&lt;sup>2 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
+2 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
 The TCFD Recommendations apply to non-financial companies and financial-sector organizations, including banks, insurance companies, asset managers and asset owners.

-For this disclosure, impact refers to the impact of climate-related issues on the company.
+3 For this disclosure, impact refers to the impact of climate-related issues on the company.